 Pew Health Professions Commission’s landmark 1994 report on relationship-centered care serves as a guideline for addressing the bio-psycho-social-spiritual dimensions of individuals in integrating caring, healing and holism into health care.
 The current health care climate emphasizes effectiveness, coordination of services and preventive care.
 A strong foundation in lifestyle change and holistic care strategies are required to meet these objectives.

 Increasingly, hospitals and other health care facilities are creating delivery models that include integrative health.
 Holistic nursing has flourished within these integrative care systems.
-Students are also seeking programs that focus on holistic nursing and integrative health such as Carson-Newman’s Online RN to Bachelor of Science in Nursing (RN to BSN).
+Students are also seeking programs that focus on holistic nursing care and integrative health such as Carson-Newman’s Online RN to Bachelor of Science in Nursing (RN to BSN) or Online Master of Science in Nursing - Family Nurse Practitioner program.
 The American Association of Colleges of Nursing (AACN) identifies “holistic, patient-centered care” and an understanding of complementary and alternative modalities as essential to baccalaureate education.

 American Holistic Nurses Association (n.d.).
 What is holistic nursing?
 Retrieved on August 13, 2018 from the American Holistic Nurses Association website at http://www.ahna.org/About-Us/What-is-Holistic-Nursing